 - Mentoring: Effective mentoring is an important determinate of graduate student success.
 As seen in the data, the majority of graduate student concerns are associated with the evaluative nature of the faculty-student relationship.
 To facilitate healthy mentoring partnerships between graduate students and their faculty mentors, the Office of Graduate and Professional Studies offers mentoring workshops for graduate students.
-Additional resources, including a mentoring compact and a template for individual development plans, can be found on the OGAPS website. - Conflict resolution: The Ombuds Officer in collaboration with Ambassadors for Conflict Resolution, a graduate student group, offer workshops to help graduate students develop skills to navigate difficult conversations and resolve conflict.
-Ambassadors for Conflict Resolution are trained through EHRD 619 Conflict Management and Dialogue.
-For more information about EHRD 619 contact Dr. Nancy Watson at n.watson@tamu.edu.
-For more information about Ambassadors of Conflict Resolution contact Dr. Teresa Wilcox at twilcox@tamu.edu. - Outreach: The Ombuds Officer regularly visits the Graduate and Professional Student Council, the Graduate Operations Committee, and attends Graduate Advisors Workshops.
+Additional resources, including a mentoring compact, can be found on the OGAPS website. - Individual Development Plans: One way to help facilitate and track yearly progress is for graduate students to complete an Individual Development Plan (IDP) in collaboration with their faculty mentor.
+An IDP is a tool designed to help graduate students and postdoctoral scholars identify long-term career goals, devise a plan to meet those goals, and evaluate the implementation of that plan on a regular basis.
+An IPD template developed by the Texas A&M University Center for Teaching Excellence can be found on the OGAPS website.
+The American Association for the Advancement of Science has an IDP template and other helpful resources at http://sciencecareers.org/. - Outreach: The Ombuds Officer regularly visits the Graduate and Professional Student Council, the Graduate Operations Committee, and attends Graduate Advisors Workshops.
 The Ombuds officer also speaks with other groups upon request.
 To arrange an Ombuds Officer to speak to your group email ombuds@tamu.edu or call (979)845-3631 and ask to speak to the Ombuds Officer.